Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 97,590 people, 37,339 houses or apartments, and a median cost of homes of $460,710, Bend house prices are not only among the most expensive in Oregon, Bend real estate also is some of the most expensive in all of America.
+With a population of 100,421, 37,339 total housing units (homes and apartments), and a median house value of $468,592, Bend house prices are not only among the most expensive in Oregon, Bend real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Bend, accounting for 68.61% of the city's housing units.
 Other types of housing that are prevalent in Bend include large apartment complexes or high rise apartments ( 12.77%), duplexes, homes converted to apartments or other small apartment buildings ( 8.28%), and a few mobile homes or trailers ( 5.15%).

 The most prevalent building size and type in Bend are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 58.39% owning and 41.61% renting.

 There is a lot of housing in Bend built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Bend built between 2000 and later ( 40.72%).
 A lesser amount of the housing stock also hails from between 1940-1969 ( 5.92%).
 There's also some housing in Bend built before 1939 ( 4.67%).